SmartyVan/MaxxAir-Fan-ESPHome/README.md

 # Hardware

-Building your ESP device requires four items:
+Building your ESP IR device requires four items:
 - ESP8266 (or ESP32)——This configuration assumes a [Wemos D1 Mini](https://amzn.to/4177tBZ) but any ESP8266/32 should work (as long as you update pin asignments accordingly)
 - An [IR LED](https://amzn.to/3Dd07oq)
 - A [220Ω resistor](https://amzn.to/4gQCPmh)